-If you're interested in becoming a Regional Lead, or have any questions about this role, please contact Keith MacCallum at keith@ser.org.
+If you're interested in joining the Committee or have any questions about these roles, please contact us at madw@ser.org.

 Working Together

 Make a Difference Week is planned every year to align with World Environment Day.
 We encourage all Make a Difference Week Event Hosts and volunteers to consider this year's theme when planning and engaging with local volunteer events.